 1 teaspoon sesame seeds

 Soak the starch noodles in warm water while preparing the other ingredients for at least 20 minutes.
 Drain before using.

 Clean the chicken and cut into small pieces (2 to 3-inch sizes).
 Trim off fat.
 Cut the vegetables into large chunks.
 Mix all the sauce ingredients up to the water.
 The last three ingredients are to be added at the end of the cooking process.
 Set aside.

 In a large pot, place the chicken pieces in a single layer.
 Pour the sauce over the chicken.
 Add dried whole red chili peppers if using.
-Cover, bring to a boil, and cook over high heat for 15 minutes.
+Bring it to a boil over high heat.
+Remove the foam.
+Cover, and cook for 15 minutes.

-Remove the lid and add the potatoes, carrots, mushrooms, and onion.
+Add the potatoes, carrots, mushrooms, and onion.
 Continue to boil over high heat, covered, for an additional 10 minutes until the liquid is reduced to about 1/3.
 This seems like a lot, but the potato and starch noodles will soak up a lot of the liquid.
 Stir in the corn syrup, sesame oil, and sesame seeds.
-Gently mix in the green chili peppers (or jalapenos), scallions and starch noodles and continue to cook for an additional 2 - 3 minutes.
+Gently mix in the green chili peppers (or jalapenos), scallions and starch noodles, and continue to cook, uncovered this time, for an additional 3 – 5 minutes.